Fleeing a Galilean plague, a handful of the Vilna Gaon's students rewrote the holy city's history

 Nearly a full century before Herzl, some consider the arrival of the Vilna Gaon’s students to be a watershed event in the history of modern Zionism.

 The failure of the last major group of Ashkenazi Jews that tried to establish itself in the Land of Israel was the main reason why this group had to settle for the slightly less holy city of Safed, instead of Jerusalem.
-At the end of the 1600s, a group led by Polish Jew “Judah the Pious” had established a community in Jerusalem.
-The community was soon unable to support itself, nor pay off its growing debts.
+At the end of the 1600s, a group led by Polish Jew “Judah the Pious” had set out to establish a community in Jerusalem.
+Arriving in 1700, the community was soon unable to support itself, nor pay off its growing debts.
 Ashkenazi Jews were banned from living in the holy city.
 Those already there either moved out or lived in disguise, dressing like their Sephardic brethren.
 Not particularly interested in the differences between a Litvak and a Hassid or any other intra-religious distinctions for that matter, the local authorities held all Ashkenazim accountable for the debts owed.

 Needless to say, a large group of Jews from White Russia would not feel particularly welcome.